 Yeah, that was a pretty stupid plan, Barry.
 Anyone could have seen that coming.
 Duh.

 Nora is very worried that they may have missed their window to stop Cicada and fix the timeline.

-Joe and Cecile interview Dr. Ambres.
-Cecile can immediately tell that Ambres is lying, but Joe finds it very difficult to work with his wife.
-He lets Ambres go at first, but later reconciles with Cecile and asks her to try again.
+Joe and Cecille interview Dr. Ambres.
+Cecille can immediately tell that Ambres is lying, but Joe finds it very difficult to work with his wife.
+He lets Ambres go at first, but later reconciles with Cecille and asks her to try again.
 They bring the doctor to the CCPD for a more formal interrogation and tell her about the meta cure.
 When confronted with evidence that she’s been working with Cicada, Ambres tells them where Barry can find the villain.
 She also drops a bombshell that Cicada’s niece, Grace, is a meta-human.
 Cicada doesn’t know yet.

 That seems to be all Joe needs.
 He releases Dr. Ambres, even though she just admitted to being an accessory to multiple murders and ought to be incarcerated immediately.
 Great policework there, Joe.

 With Ambres’ information, Barry confronts Orlin Dwyer (Cicada’s real name) once again.
 This time, he appeals to him as a father, and even takes off his own mask to reveal his identity.
 Barry asks Dwyer if his quest to kill all meta-humans applies to Grace.
 Dwyer is shocked to learn that Grace is a meta.
 Feeling guilty, he agrees to come to S.T.A.R.
 Labs and take the cure.
 However, he demands that Dr. Ambress be there to stitch up his chest wound after the dark matter shard is removed.
 He doesn’t trust anyone on Team Flash to do it.
 He also keeps his magic dagger in the room and threatens to kill them all if they try to trick him.